-6.6 Checking accreditation application and forwarding to the Assessment Team
+9.6 Checking accreditation application and forwarding to the Assessment Team

-The Accreditation Unit will check that each accreditation application has addressed each accreditation standard and has been submitted in accordance with the guidelines.
+The Accreditation Unit will check that each accreditation application has addressed each accreditation standard and has been submitted in accordance with the instructions.

 The Accreditation Unit will notify the education provider if their application does not comply with the guidelines and provide details about the non-complying aspects.
-The education provider will be required to re-submit any application that does not comply with the guidelines and the Committee reserves the right to charge a resubmission fee.
+The education provider will be required to re-submit any application that does not comply with the instructions and the committee reserves the right to charge a resubmission fee.

-The Accreditation Unit will only forward an accreditation application to the respective Assessment Team if it complies with the guidelines.
+The Accreditation Unit will only forward an accreditation application to the respective Assessment Team if it complies with the instructions.

-6.7 Review and evaluation of accreditation application
+9.7 Review and evaluation of accreditation application

-The Assessment Team will review the application and evaluate the information submitted by the education provider against the approved accreditation standards and may meet to discuss their evaluation.
-The Assessment Team will, as part of the evaluation, consider and advise the Accreditation Unit about any information it requires the education provider to submit prior to, or provide at, the site visit.
+The Assessment Team will review the application and evaluate the information submitted by the education provider against the accreditation standards and may meet to discuss their evaluation.
+The Assessment Team will, as part of the evaluation, consider and advise the Accreditation Unit about any information it requires the education provider to submit before, or provide at, the site visit.

-The Accreditation Unit will notify the education provider about the information that the Assessment Team has advised it requires the education provider to submit prior to, and provide at, any site visits.
+The Accreditation Unit will notify the education provider about the information that the Assessment Team has advised it requires the education provider to submit before, and provide at, any site visits.

-6.8 Further evaluation of education provider and program
+9.8 Further evaluation of education provider and program

 The Assessment Team may decide to conduct one or more site visits as part of its further evaluation of an education provider and program.
-A site visit is generally held over a period of 1-2 days and within 3 months after the Assessment Team receives the accreditation application.
+A site visit is generally held over a period of one-two days and within three months after the Assessment Team receives the accreditation application.